 Sometimes, as the charcoal is doing its job of ‘deep-cleaning’ your digestive system, it can slow down transit time in the bowel.
 If this happens, take a natural laxative to help move the wastes along and out, carry out an enema or have a colon hydrotherapy treatment.
 However, if you have any health condition that severely affects transit time in your digestive system, such as Ehlers Danlos Syndrome, Multiple Sclerosis or Gastroparesis, then do not take charcoal supplements without first passing it by your GP.

 Charcoal can also speed up transit time and may give you loose stools.
 This is also quite normal, and part of charcoal’s ability to purge.
 The charcoal will also make your stools go black – all perfectly normal.

 If you try the 5-day charcoal cleanse protocol, I would love to hear from you and get your feedback.
-You can send me an email, leave a review on my Facebook page, or join Tummy Talk, my Facebook group.
+You can send me an email, leave a review on my Facebook page, or join Tummy Talk, my community Facebook group.